HIIT in Isolated IFG: A Proof-of-Concept Study

 • HIIT intervention

-The CGM system includes a sensor, a transmitter, and a receiver.
-The sensor measures the interstitial fluid glucose levels every 5 minutes, and the transmitter sends glucose data wirelessly from the sensor to the receiver.
-Participants will undergo measurements at baseline and after 4 weeks of intervention.
+The continuous glucose monitoring (CGM) system comprises a sensor, a transmitter, and a receiver.
+The sensor measures interstitial fluid glucose levels every 5 minutes, and the transmitter wirelessly sends this glucose data to the receiver.
+Both intervention and control participants will wear the CGM device in a blinded mode for 10 days before starting the intervention, throughout the 8-week intervention period, and for 10 days post-intervention.

 Other Names: